Last updated on August 5th, 2024

 Improved Well-being for Remote Workers Through Autonomy

-A feeling of control can have a powerful impact on an employee’s performance and mental health.
+A feeling of control can have a powerful impact on an employee’s performance and mental health, and it can significantly improve employee’s well-being.

 In 2004, the researchers Edward Deci, Richard Ryan, and Paul Baard conducted a study on workers at an investment bank in the United States.
 They found increased job satisfaction between employees whose bosses offered “autonomy support.”
 These bosses provided ongoing support in the following ways: